kmikl/open-zt703/readme.md

 - [ ] add a counter mode
 - [ ] add a quadrature encoder mode
 - [ ] add decoders for 2-wire serial protocols (RS422/RS485, RS232, I2C, 1-Wire, maybe CAN is also possible)
+- [ ] DS18B20 sensor reading (if technically possible, has to be checked later)

 ### Signal generator (still a toy):
 - [X] PWM output